ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 [`mf.py`](https://github.com/ashn-dot-dev/mellifera/blob/df1d59a822052c3f01b641576b04a53d9f46a6d9/mf.py).
 This Python script is the thing I have been referring to as the "reference interpreter", and is, at least at the time of writing, the authoritative definition of the Mellifera language.
-That is to say, the behavior of a Mellifera program **is** whatever the behavior of this Python script does when executing that program.

 When standalone Mellifera tooling is built via `make build` or `make install`, the `mf.py` script is compiled into a native executable, `mf`, using